New strikes light up the night in Tehran as Israel vows 'many surprises'

 US says more intense bombing lies ahead

-Earlier, AP video showed explosions over western Tehran as Israel said it struck a Tehran airport it said was used to transfer weapons and cash to militant groups.

-“Tehran is under severe bombardment" and even people far from military and government targets are living in fear, said a university student in western Tehran, speaking on condition of anonymity for security concerns.
+“Tehran is under severe bombardment" and even people far from military and government targets are living in fear, said a university student in western Tehran, speaking on condition of anonymity because of security concerns.

+Israel earlier Saturday said it struck a Tehran airport it said was used to transfer weapons and cash to militant groups.

-The U.S. and Israel have battered Iran, targeting its military capabilities, leadership and nuclear program.
-The war's stated goals and timelines have repeatedly shifted as the U.S. has at times suggested it seeks to topple Iran’s government or elevate new leadership from within.
+The U.S. and Israel have targeted Iran's military capabilities, leadership and nuclear program.
+The war's stated goals and timelines have repeatedly shifted as the U.S. has at times suggested it seeks to topple Iran’s government or elevate new leadership.

 The fighting has killed at least 1,230 people in Iran, more than 290 in Lebanon and 11 in Israel, according to officials in those countries.
 Six U.S. troops have been killed.

-In Lebanon, Israel carried out a commando raid to search for clues about a navigator who went missing 40 years ago that left dozens of people dead and dozens more wounded Saturday.

-Incoming missiles from Iran had people heading to bomb shelters again across Israel.
-There were no immediate reports of casualties.
+Incoming missiles from Iran had people heading to bomb shelters again across Israel, with no reports of casualties.

 Missile lands at U.S. Embassy compound in Iraq